Nominations are now being accepted for the 2020 Central Campus MLK Spirit Awards!

 Questions?
 Contact CEAL at email@example.com

-The Central Campus MLK Spirit Awards are co-sponsored by the University of Michigan Schools of Education, Nursing, Information, Public Policy, Business, Kinesiology, Public Health, and Social Work (The Community Action and Social Change Undergraduate Minor), as well as the College Literature, Science, & the Arts (LSA) and the Office of the Vice Provost for Equity, Inclusion, & Academic Affairs.
+Co-sponsored by the University of Michigan Schools of Education, Nursing, Information, Kinesiology, Public Policy, Business, and Social Work (Community Action and Social Change Undergraduate Minor), as well as the College of Literature, Science, and the Arts (LSA) and the Office of the Vice Provost for Equity, Inclusion, and Academic Affairs.
+Organized by LSA Undergraduate Education.